Tickets still available at https://finding-our-humanity-la.eventbrite.com

 Since 2014, the relevance of the Pongo Awards has been broadened to include recognizing and honoring individuals and organizations on an annual basis that have contributed to the improved understanding and appreciation of orangutans and endangered species, rainforest habitat, and for improving conditions for orangutans and other animals globally.

-The 2018 Pongo Environmental Awards
+The recipients of the 2019 Pongo Environmental Awards are:

 The recipients of the 2018 Pongo Environmental Awards are: